-FIG. 4 (a) Change in efficiency for the peritrichous family by varying the flagellar diameter from d = 20 nm to 40 nm.
-Greater percentage-wise gains in efficiency is obtained for thicker propellers. (b) Varying the flagellar length L. The efficiency ordering remains nearly the same through the biologically relevant length scales. (c) The mean efficiencies of the normal, coiled, semi-coiled, curly, and curly II waveforms as functions of the mean pitch angle for three different lengths. (d) Same as (b), but for the polar flagellar family.
+FIG. 4 (color online). (a) Change in efficiency for the peritrichous family by varying the flagellar diameter from d=20 nm to 40 nm.
+Greater percentagewise gains in efficiency are obtained for thicker propellers. (b) Varying the flagellar length L. The efficiency ordering remains nearly the same through the biologically relevant length scales. (c) The mean efficiencies of the normal, coiled, semicoiled, curly, and curly II waveforms as functions of the mean pitch angle for three different lengths. (d) Same as (b), but for the polar flagellar family.